 Add the flour, salt sugar, and vanilla into the egg mixture and whisk until there aren't any lumps, but be careful no to over mix.

-Place 2 Tablespoons of butter in a cast-iron skillet.
+Place 2 tablespoons of butter in an 8-inch cast-iron skillet.
 Place the skillet in the oven to melt the butter.

 When butter is melted, swirl it in the pan to evenly coat the surface.
 Make sure to use a pot holder!!
 Then pour the batter into the skillet.
 Bake on the middle rack for about 15 minutes until fluffy and not jiggly.
 Make sure to move the other oven racks out of the way of the pan.
 This pancake gets very puffy!